NLnetLabs/rpki-doc/source/routinator/running.rst

 single query and will be treated as a logical *"or"*.
 When using ``--filter-asn``, you can use both ``AS64511`` and ``64511`` as the notation.

-In the example, we'll add the ``--noupdate`` or ``-n`` flag to ensure the repository is not updated before producing the result, but it is taken from the current cache.
+A validation run will be started before returning the result, making sure you get the latest information.
+If you would like a result from the current cache, you can use the ``--noupdate`` or ``-n`` flag.
 .. code-block:: bash

-   routinator vrps --noupdate --filter-prefix 93.175.146.0/24 ASN,IP Prefix,Max Length,Trust Anchor
+   routinator vrps --filter-prefix 93.175.146.0/24 ASN,IP Prefix,Max Length,Trust Anchor
    AS12654,93.175.146.0/24,24,ripe

 .. code-block:: bash

-   routinator vrps --noupdate --filter-asn 196615 ASN,IP Prefix,Max Length,Trust Anchor
+   routinator vrps --filter-asn 196615
+   ASN,IP Prefix,Max Length,Trust Anchor
    AS196615,2001:7fb:fd03::/48,48,ripe
    AS196615,93.175.147.0/24,24,ripe